PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 2. GRAPHS API
     2.1 USAGE
         2.1.1 GRAPHS MANIPULATION
-        2.1.2 QUERYING GRAPHS INFORMATIONS
+        2.1.2 QUERYING INFORMATIONS
         2.1.3 INTERACTING WITH THE FILE SYSTEM
-        2.1.4 MINIMUM SPANNING TREE
+        2.1.4 FINDING THE MINIMUM SPANNING TREE
     2.2 EXAMPLES
         2.2.1 GRAPHS MANIPULATION
         2.2.2 QUERYING INFORMATIONS
         2.2.3 INTERACTING WITH THE FILE SYSTEM
         2.2.4 FINDING THE MINIMUM SPANNING TREE
 3. HEAPS API
     3.1 USAGE
         3.1.1 HEAPS MANIPULATION
-        3.1.2 QUERYING HEAPS INFORMATIONS
+        3.1.2 QUERYING INFORMATIONS
     3.2 EXAMPLES

 1. INTRODUCTION
 This project contains mainly two libraries: Graphs and MinHeap.
-Combining these two APIs, it is possible to find the Minimum spanning tree of undirected graphs.
+Combining these two APIs, it is possible to find the minimum spanning tree of undirected graphs, by using the Prim's algorithm.

 Prerequisites: SWI-prolog installed.
 Tested on version 8.2.1 (64 bits).